Trust / Home Improvement Retail / 1978-present

 The Risk Of Scale Without Guidance

 The same system has an obvious risk.
-If associates are hard to find, advice feels weak, stock is missing, prices are confusing, or the store becomes too difficult to navigate, warehouse scale flips from advantage to burden.
+If associates are hard to find, advice feels weak, stock is missing, prices are confusing, or the store becomes too difficult to use, warehouse scale flips from advantage to burden.
 A customer who already feels uncertain does not need more aisles.
 They need confidence.

 That is why service is not a soft add-on in this case.
 It is part of the brand's operating proof.
 The orange apron sets an expectation.
 The store has to keep earning it.